pmean/build-website/text/04/EarlyStoppingAnimal.md

 ![EarlyStopping.gif not found.](../../../web/images/04/EarlyStoppingAnimal02.png)

-Here\'s one where it just reaches statistical significance at the last sample.
+Here's one where it just reaches statistical significance at the last sample.

 ![EarlyStopping3.gif not found.](../../../web/images/04/EarlyStoppingAnimal03.png)

-Here\'s one where it reaches statistical significance rather early.
+Here's one where it reaches statistical significance rather early.
 You would think that it would be nice to stop the experiment early here, but there is no guarantee that just because the p-value is below the significant level early on, that it will stay below that level the rest